jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

 }
 ```

-The file can now be downloaded once under http://<server>:<port>/<downloadKey>.
+The file can now be downloaded once under http://\<server\>:\<port\>/\<downloadKey\>.

 Note!
-This download is not encrypted by the configured end-to-end-encryption, because of restrictions of the JavaScript Download API used by possible clients like the browser extension.
+This download is not encrypted by the configured end-to-end-encryption, because of restrictions of the Browser Extension JavaScript Download API used by possible clients like the browser extension.
 The reason is that a client can not manipulate (like encrypt) a download stream.
 Usually the backup file is encrypted but contains plain metadata which could be revealed in an untrusted local network.

 #### Client Key for client based encryption

 If the client wants to store received credentials, it can take advantage of the clientKey, which is an 128/256 bit long key derived from the apps master key.
-The clientKey is derived by taking the Webclient-Id, the master key and the vault salt and hashing both together (SHA-256).
-With that, a key is derived that cannot leak any information about the origin master key, but requires an interaction with the phone app to get.
-This derived key should only be held in memory of the client, ideally with a TTL.
-With that, a local encrypted credential storage / vault can be implemented on client side with having the app as the key factor.
+The clientKey is derived by taking the Webclient-Id, the master key and the vault salt and hashing all together (SHA-256).
+With that, a key is derived that cannot leak any information about the origin master key, but requires an interaction with the mobile app app to get. **This derived key should only be held in memory of the client, ideally with a TTL!** With that, a local encrypted credential storage / vault can be implemented on client side with having the app as the key factor.

 ### Request fingerprinting

-Shortened fingerprint is a function that takes the first 7 alphanumeric characters of a base64 and converts them into an easy and fast to read fingerprint string with the format `[A-Z]{2}-[A-Z]{3}-[A-Z]{2}`.
+Shortened fingerprint is a function that takes the first 7 alphanumeric characters of a base64 and converts them into an easy and fast to read fingerprint string in the format `[A-Z]{2}-[A-Z]{3}-[A-Z]{2}`.

 The fingerprint is derived from:
- * the `"serverPubKey"."n"`-value for the link_app requests
+ * the `"serverPubKey"."n"` - value for the "link_app" requests
- * or the Base Key and the `"requestIdentifier"`-value, both joined and hashed (`SHA-256(BK + requestIdentifier)`) for the "request_credential" requests.
+ * or the Base Key and the `"requestIdentifier"` - value (see above), both joined and hashed (`SHA-256(BK + requestIdentifier)`) for the "request_credential" requests.

 The output is encoded as Base64 and the first 7 alphabetic characters are printed out as uppercase in the format `AB-CDE-FG`.